MarkHopper24/barcodrod.io/README.md

 - RSS_14
 - RSS_EXPANDED
 - EAN_13

+## Features
+### Decoding
+- Read QR codes and barcodes from:
+  1. The Windows Snipping Tool app.
+  2. An image file on your PC.
+  3. A folder on your PC to decode images in bulk.
+  4. Images copied and pasted from your clipboard.
+  5. Video sources such as webcams, OBS virtual cameras, or the Windows Camera app.
+- Launch decoded results directly into other apps.

+### Encoding
+- Built-in helper templates to generate Wi-fi, Email, and vCard (contact card) QR codes.
+- Custom colors, margins, and error correction settings.

+### History
+- View, manage, and export history of QR codes and barcodes read and created on your PC.
+(Can be disabled).

+### Interface
+- Built natively for Windows using WinUI3 and the Windows App SDK; offering a simple, familiar, and fast user interface.
+- Supports light and dark themes, as well as three different backdrop options.

+## Privacy Notes
+- Barcodes processed with barcodrod.io are read and created locally on your PC, no network connection is required.
+For now, barcodrod.io requires an internet connection on installation for license acquisition through the Microsoft Store (this includes the build hosted in this repository).
+After first installation, it can be used fully offline.
+It is a planned roadmap item to implement an fully offline installation method.

+- barcodrod.io does not collect any decoded or generated QR or barcode data.

+- barcodrod.io allows you to inspect QR code contents and URLs before opening them, helping verify the legitimacy of the links and data encoded in the QR codes.

+- barcodrod.io does not inject any URL redirection services in the generated QR codes; what you enter into the code is exactly what gets created.

 ## Support
 - This project is a work in progress.
 Any contributions, suggestions, fixes, bug reports, and feature requests are welcome.